-I am currently an Associate Professor at Berklee College of Music, and a faculty member of the New England Conservatory in Boston.
+I am currently a Professor at Berklee College of Music, and a faculty member of the New England Conservatory in Boston.
 I am available to teach masterclasses, private saxophone and composition lessons.

 Masterclasses for music students and (semi) professional musicians

 In addition to my positions as faculty member at various higher education music institutions, I have been teaching guest master classes at conservatories in Europe and the North America.
 Mostly these sessions are targeted towards jazz and pop students and semi professional musicians, however classical musicians with an interest in improvisation are welcome to attend as well.
 Currently I offer a few different master classes, which in most cases I will adapt to the specific students and departments, depending on the time available, the possibility of a recital to work towards, and the amount of students.
 Master classes can range from one hour to 4 days, and can target an already working jazz ensemble, a colorful collection of music students from different departments or a full big band.
 The first two master classes are non style-specific, and focus on maximizing the musical expression, presentation and clarity, regardless of style.

 1: Workshop Group Improvisation (3-6 hours).
 This workshop will explore the collective improvisational challenges that exist within a small to medium ensemble (6-12 people), and will focus on improvisational strategies other than the classic soloist/accompaniment model.
 I usually start the session with a set of ear training exercises in circle format that work on listening skills and interaction, and put the students in a state of collective musical awareness and focus.
 Then we will work on a set of specific ensemble exercises that build confidence, improve the group sound, and maximize expression through dynamics and form.
 We will also learn how to collectively arrange a tune on the spot, by using instant orchestration and cueing techniques.
 I use a set of very easy to learn compositions as a starting point, with and without chord changes.
 Students are encouraged to discuss their experiences at all times.